 As a public university, George Mason is required by Title II of the Americans with Disabilities Act (ADA) to provide accessible digital services, including websites and webpages.

-All websites on the ‘gmu.edu’ domain must comply with the accessibility requirements outlined in Section 508 of the Rehabilitation Act and follow the Web Content Accessibility Guidelines (WCAG) 2.1, Level AA.
-Default themes on the Mason WordPress and SiteMasonry CMS platforms meet Section 508 requirements and align with WCAG 2.1, Level AA guidelines.
+All websites on the ‘gmu.edu’ domain must follow the Web Content Accessibility Guidelines (WCAG) 2.1, Level AA.
+Default themes on the Mason WordPress and SiteMasonry CMS platforms align with WCAG 2.1, Level AA guidelines.

-To maintain compliance, all content (text, images, video, audio, and documents) added to any George Mason website must also follow these requirements and guidelines.
-George Mason’s Assistive Technology Initiative (ATI) office monitors the university’s website collection for Section 508 and WCAG 2.1 compliance.
+To maintain compliance, all content (text, images, video, audio, and documents) added to any George Mason website must also follow these requirements.
+George Mason’s Assistive Technology Initiative (ATI) office monitors the university’s website collection for WCAG 2.1 compliance.

 Web content managers are responsible for promptly correcting any content flagged as noncompliant.
 Failure to meet web accessibility standards may result in site deactivation.